 The number of -permutations is hence .

 Proof: We fill the positions one by one.
-We have possible elements for the first position, for the second position (since repetition is not allowed and one element has been used)... and for the th element, there are choices.
+The first position has choices, the second has (one element is already used and repetition is not allowed), the third has , and so on.
+The th position has choices left.
 By the multiplication rule, the total number of sequences we can form is:

 Without Order, Repetition Allowed